common name: cigarette beetle

 Larvae: Older larvae are white, scarab-like, and hairy.
-They are similar to drugstore beetle larvae but the hair is longer, the head is evenly rounded dorsally and has a dark marking with a convex boundary that extends halfway up the frons.
-An arolium is also present and extends beyond the middle of the claw on each tarsus.
+They are similar to drugstore beetle larvae but the hair is longer and the head is evenly rounded dorsally with a dark marking with a convex boundary that extends halfway up the frons.
+An arolium (pad-like structure between the tarsal claws) is also present and extends beyond the middle of the claw on each tarsus.

 Figure 6.
 Larva of the cigarette beetle, Lasioderma serricorne (F.).
 Photograph by B.J.
 Cabrera, University of Florida.

 Figure 7.
 Comparison of a larva of a cigarette beetle, Lasioderma serricorne (F.), (left) and the drugstore beetle, Stegobium paniceum (L.) (right).
 Photograph by B.J.
 Cabrera, University of Florida.